localstack/docs/content/en/user-guide/aws/pipes/index.md

 * No provision for handling partial batch failures.
 * Batch handling may have parity issues.
 * Lack of concurrency support, resulting in slower processing of numerous events.
-* Lack of lifecycle management for pipe states, such as inadequate locking and basic state transition testing.
+* Lack of lifecycle management for pipe states, such as inadequate locking and state transition testing.